corn-config/corn/README.md

 All Corn files must contain a top-level object that contains keys/values.

 Keys do not require quotes around them.
-The first character in the key cannot be whilespace, a number or any of the following characters: `. - " $ { [ =`.
+The first character in the key cannot be whitespace, a number or any of the following characters: `. - " $ { [ =`.
 The remaining characters can be any unicode character except whitespace and the following:  `. =`.